blewcheez/blewcheez/README.md

 - 👋 Hi, I’m @blewcheez
 - 👀 I’m interested in ...
 Graphic Desgin & Computer Science
-- 🌱 I’m currently learning ...Coding with CS50
+- 🌱 I’m currently learning Information Technology and Digital Media at UCF
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me ... instagram - blewcheez

 <!---